openuup-dev/json-api/readme.md

-# UUP dump JSON API
+# OpenUUP JSON API

 ## Description
-A simple endpoint allowing access to the UUP dump API using simple HTTP GET requests.
+A simple endpoint allowing access to the OpenUUP API using simple HTTP GET requests.

 ## Usage
 All requests are done using GET requests with parameters specified in the URL.
 Responses are provided in JSON format.

-Responses from the UUP dump API are always returned in the `response` key.
+Responses from the OpenUUP API are always returned in the `response` key.

 If request fails, a HTTP error code will be set to:
   - `400` if request was malformed